Dosage Form: tablet, film coated

-The antihypertensive effects of Irbesartan were examined in 7 major placebo-controlled 8 to 12 week trials in patients with baseline diastolic blood pressures of 95 mmHg to 110 mmHg.
-Doses of 1 mg to 900 mg were included in these trials in order to fully explore the dose-range of Irbesartan.
-These studies allowed comparison of once- or twice-daily regimens at 150 mg/day, comparisons of peak and trough effects, and comparisons of response by gender, age, and race.
-Two of the 7 placebo-controlled trials identified above examined the antihypertensive effects of Irbesartan and hydrochlorothiazide in combination.
+The antihypertensive effects of Irbesartan were examined in 7 placebo-controlled 8- to 12-week trials in patients with baseline diastolic blood pressures of 95 to 110 mmHg.
+Doses of 1 to 900 mg were included in these trials in order to fully explore the dose-range of Irbesartan.
+These studies allowed comparison of once- or twice-daily regimens at 150 mg/day, comparisons of peak and trough effects, and comparisons of response by sex, age, and race.
+Two of the seven placebo-controlled trials identified above examined the antihypertensive effects of Irbesartan and hydrochlorothiazide in combination.

 The 7 studies of Irbesartan monotherapy included a total of 1915 patients randomized to Irbesartan (1 to 900 mg) and 611 patients randomized to placebo.
 Once-daily doses of 150 mg and 300 mg provided statistically and clinically significant decreases in systolic and diastolic blood pressure with trough (24 hours post-dose) effects after 6 to 12 weeks of treatment compared to placebo, of about 8 to 10/5 to 6 mmHg and 8 to 12/5 to 8 mmHg, respectively.
 No further increase in effect was seen at dosages greater than 300 mg.
 The dose-response relationships for effects on systolic and diastolic pressure are shown in Figures 1 and 2.